-Superbugs blasted by aerosolsNovember 29th, 2012 in Diseases, Conditions, Syndromes /
+Superbugs blasted by aerosolsNovember 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Blasting superbugs with tiny nano-sized antibiotics delivered via powder aerosol may be a faster, safer and cheaper way of treating respiratory infectious diseases such as pneumonia or cystic fibrosis, claim University of Sydney pharmacy researchers.